listio-labs-dev/may-the-force-be-with-you/README.md

 #### The idea is simple: let's see how much you can use the force to accomplish the items below.
 (PS: It also tests a bit of Laravel knowledge) ####

 - On your machine install a clean version of Laravel
-- Checkout the repo and create your own branch on this repo.
+- Create your own fork of this repo.
 - Create a custom Laravel package in the root of the Laravel installation as follow:
   - Create a folder: <lrvl root>/packages/acme/the-force along with its service provider
   - Wire the custom package's service provider into the Laravel installation (hint: composer.json and app/config)